zacanger/niddesa/text/generated-translations/cullaniddesa/19-sinhala-google.md

 [APZ 88.8] (# apz88.8) # apz88.8 .ref .apz} This is by Blessed
 Was spoken.
 "Sir, this body is not mine, it is not mine, it does not belong to anyone else.
-This is an ancient karma of intentional pain.
+This is an ancient kamma of intentional pain.
 Mahanai, by its very noble Aryan disciple, the antiquity is well established.
 Wisdom remembers.
 This is when this happens.
 This is what happens at birth.
 This is not the case without it.
 This is suppressed by the suppression of this.
 Ignorance